-Just about every WordPress theme allows you to easily format content for the ideal user experience and mitigate high bounce rate.
+Just about every WordPress theme allows you to easily format content for the ideal user experience and mitigate a high bounce rate.

 2. Avoid Popups – Don’t Disrupt the UX

-I don’t use popups, because they annoy users and lead to higher bounce.
+I don’t use popups, because they annoy users and lead to a higher bounce.
 I know that when I visit a site and a popup disrupts my reading, I may decide to leave.
 Some marketers even use aggressive or even bullying language in their popups, which only makes my immediate departure more likely.
 I suspect I’m not alone and most would agree this can lead to a bad user experience.

 On the other hand, popups work.
 There’s no denying the fact that they can grow your email list quickly.